sjm-practice/JavaScript30/readme.md

 ## Items Learned
 #### 01 Drum Kit
 * you can grab an audio element (document.querySelectory), then play it using a method call
+  - `const audio = document.querySelector("audio"]);`
+  - `audio.play();`
+* transition end event "transitionend"
+* in an event listener function, 'this' is the element that the event was called on
+  - note, if using an arrow function, the behavior seems different (check this)
+* sidenote, similarly animations have an animation end event as well